Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 November 2024 14.22.57 UTC
+- WIB: Rabu, 6 November 2024 15.31.18 UTC
-- WITA: Rabu, 6 November 2024 15.22.57 UTC
+- WITA: Rabu, 6 November 2024 16.31.18 UTC
-- WIT: Rabu, 6 November 2024 16.22.57 UTC
+- WIT: Rabu, 6 November 2024 17.31.18 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: success
+Kategori: inspirational